Longhorn-Developers/UT-Dining/README.md

 - **Icons**: [Lucide React Native](https://lucide.dev/guide/packages/lucide-react-native)

 ## How it Works

 <img src="https://github.com/user-attachments/assets/f1264b22-d0ad-44e8-9342-ec53ec94d37b"><br>

-At the core of the system is a remote Render instance, which is scheduled to run every 24 hours at 7:00 AM UTC *(or 1:00 AM CST)*.
+At the core of the system is a remote Render instance, which is scheduled to run every 24 hours at 7:00 AM UTC _(or 1:00 AM CST)_.
 This instance is responsible for scraping the dining menus from UT Austin, sourced from [this page](https://hf-foodpro.austin.utexas.edu/foodpro/location.aspx).
 Once the menus are scraped, the data is stored in a Supabase database.

 Every 24 hours, the Expo mobile application fetches the latest menu data from the Supabase database, keeping the application up-to-date.
-To optimize performance and reduce latency, the data is cached locally in an SQLite database using Drizzle ORM.
+To optimize performance and reduce loading times, the data is cached locally in an SQLite database using Drizzle ORM.
 This local cache allows the app to quickly retrieve the necessary information, ensuring a smooth, offline-first user experience.

 ## Getting Started